eco4cast/efi-projects/README.md

 <a id="acknowledgements"></a>
 ## Acknowledgements
-As we developed this process, we gained insight from looking at the process that the [Global Lakes Ecological Observatory Network (GLEON)](https://gleon.org/) and [Zarr-Python](https://zarr.readthedocs.io/en/stable/) use for managing their projects.
+These guidelines for sharing and expressing interest in EFI community-developed manuscripts was inspired by the processes used by the [Global Lakes Ecological Observatory Network (GLEON)](https://gleon.org/) and [Zarr-Python](https://zarr.readthedocs.io/en/stable/) for managing their projects.